Postgraduate research admissions (PhD, EngD, MPhil)

 PhD Programme Information

-Additional training and opportunities
+Training and opportunities

 Attendance at MSc modules.
 We recognise that applicants to our research programmes may not have had the opportunity in their previous study to cover all taught material appropriate to their proposed research.
 We therefore offer the opportunity to attend relevant modules.